jan4984/weather2png-server/README.md

-golang server for generating weather report PNG with juhe 聚合 [API](https://www.juhe.cn/box/index/id/73)
+golang server for generating weather report PNG with HeFeng API https://dev.qweather.com

 like: